rnd7/profile/README.md

 ## Tech Stack
 Since more then 25 years, I see technology emerging and vanishing again.
 I think I probably wrote code, or at least tried, in almost all mayor languages for many different purposes.
 Since some years, as this term became popular, I would describe myself as full stack developer, perhaps slightly UI/UX/VFX centric.

-I love web technology, today especially the HTML5, preprocesed CSS3, transpiled ES6, WebGL, virtualized Linux, Node.js, Mongo kind of setup, even though I am not too opinionated.
+I love web technology, today especially the HTML5, preprocessed CSS3, transpiled ES6, WebGL, virtualized Linux, Node.js, Mongo kind of setup, even though I am not too opinionated.
 In more recent years I also had fun writing C that runs on micro controllers and embedded systems, C++ primarily for the use with the QT Framework, Java that runs on Android Devices, Python for server side scripting, GLSL to implement some fancy Shaders and beside what I forgot Golang to extend the functionality of some existing webservices.
 Furthermore I am quite familiar with tools like git, Jira, a bunch of IDEs, several Groupwares, the mayor Cloud Services, popular CMS and DAM Systems, the Adobe stuff and the corresponding Open Source replacements, Blender, Unity and the Unreal Development Kit.

 # Selected work
 In late 2018 I decided to dedicate some of my recent private software projects to the public and uploaded those.
-Sometime a bit dusty but perhaps still worth a look.
+Sometimes a bit dusty but perhaps still worth a look.
 I uploaded preferably stuff that runs in your browser but some Apps need to be installed.

 ## Audio